justindthomas/wordpress-heroku/wp-content/plugins/add-link-to-facebook/readme.txt

 After saving the file, you can translate it by using a text editor or [Poedit](http://www.poedit.net/ "Poedit").
 [See here](http://drupal.org/node/17564 "Poedit plural forms") for details on plural forms.
 Another way is to install and use the [Codestyling Localization](http://wordpress.org/extend/plugins/codestyling-localization/ "Codestyling Localization") plugin.
-Please use the [contact form](http://blog.bokhorst.biz/contact/ "Marcel Bokhorst") to send me the new .po file.
+Please use [this contact form](http://forum.faircode.eu/contact/) to send me the new .po file.

 = U20 How can I setup one wall for all users? =